pingcap/tidb/lightning/README.md

 ## Running tests

-See [this document](../br/tests/README.md) for how to run integration tests.
+See [this document](../lightning/tests/README.md) for how to run integration tests.

-Due to history reasons, BR and TiDB-Lightning share the same test directory.
-You can find the test cases in the [`tests`](../br/tests) directory.

 ## Quick start
 See [Quick Start for TiDB Lightning](https://docs.pingcap.com/tidb/stable/get-started-with-tidb-lightning).